• Skip to primary navigation

 Ghee, a beloved ingredient of Indian cuisine, is a type of clarified butter.

-Prepared by simmering butter until the water has evaporated and the milk solids have separated, it’s a rich and flavorful substance used in cooking, baking, and even as a bread spread.
+Prepared by simmering butter until the water has evaporated and the milk solids have separated, it's a flavorful substance used in cooking, baking, and even as a bread spread.

-Ghee boasts a high smoke point, meaning it won’t break down or burn at high temperatures, making it ideal for frying and sautéing.
+Ghee has a high smoke point, meaning it won't break down or burn at high temperatures, making it ideal for frying and sautéing.

 Plus, its nutty aroma and taste add an extra zing to any dish.